finbourne/lusid-sdk-csharp/sdk/docs/AborApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AborApi>();
             var scope = "scope_example";  // string | The scope of the Abor.
             var code = "code_example";  // string | The code of the Abor.
-Together with the scope is the unique identifier for the given Abor. var trialBalanceQueryParameters = new TrialBalanceQueryParameters(); // TrialBalanceQueryParameters | The query parameters used in running the generation of the Trial Balance. var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve trial balance.
-Defaults to returning the latest version              of each transaction if not specified. (optional) var filter = "filter_example";  // string? | \"Expression to filter the result set.\" (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
-Defaults to 100 if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Trial balance from a previous call to Trial balance. (optional)
+Together with the scope this uniquely identifies the Abor. var trialBalanceQueryParameters = new TrialBalanceQueryParameters(); // TrialBalanceQueryParameters | The query parameters used in running the generation of the Trial Balance. var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the Trial Balance.
+Defaults to returning the latest version if not specified. (optional) var filter = "filter_example";  // string? | Expression to filter the results by.
+For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many.
+Defaults to 100 if not specified. (optional) var page = "page_example";  // string? | The pagination token to use to continue listing Trial Balances.
+This token is returned from the previous call.
+If a pagination token is provided, the filter, effectiveAt and asAt fields              must not have changed since the original request. (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
                 // VersionedResourceListOfTrialBalance result = apiInstance.GetTrialBalance(scope, code, trialBalanceQueryParameters, asAt, filter, limit, page, opts: opts);

-                // [EXPERIMENTAL] GetTrialBalance: Get the Trial balance for the given Abor.
+                // [EXPERIMENTAL] GetTrialBalance: Get the Trial Balance for the given Abor.
                 VersionedResourceListOfTrialBalance result = apiInstance.GetTrialBalance(scope, code, trialBalanceQueryParameters, asAt, filter, limit, page);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }